-Wastewater is collected from Lyttelton, Rapaki, Corsair Bay, Cass Bay and Governors Bay for treatment at the Lyttelton Wastewater Treatment Plant.
-The population of about 3750 is predominantly permanent residents.
+When the treatment plant was constructed in 1996, wastewater was collected from Lyttelton, Rapaki, Corsair Bay, Cass Bay and Governors Bay for treatment at the Lyttelton Wastewater Treatment Plant.

 Wastewater receives primary and secondary treatment within the plant followed by an ultra-violet (UV) disinfection process before being discharged through an outfall pipeline into Lyttelton Harbour.